cncf/wg-networking/README.md

 ## Meeting Time

-The Networking Working Group meets on the 1st and 3rd Tuesday of every month at 9AM PT (USA Pacific):
+The Networking Working Group meets every 2 weeks on Tue at 9AM PST:

+Here is a public Google calendar so you can add the meetings to your calendar: https://goo.gl/eyutah

+Here is a link to a World Time Zone Converter http://www.thetimezoneconverter.com/?t=8:00%20a.m.%20&tz=San%20Francisco&

 Join from PC, Mac, Linux, iOS or Android: https://zoom.us/j/999936723